What Is A Union Jack Bet?

-You’ll need to double check with your bookmaker to determine whether selections from certain sports can be used in a Union Jack bet.
+You’ll need to double-check with your bookmaker to determine whether selections from certain sports can be used in a Union Jack bet.
 But many bookies will allow you to pick horse racing selections, football selections, and selections from many other sports.
 Some may even allow you to combine selections from different sports into a Union Jack bet.

-Union Jack Bet Summary
+Summary of a Union Jack Bet

 • A Union Jack Bet is nine selections formed into eight trebles